kirksaunders/sunshine-steam-adapter/README.md

 For usage, run `python3 launcher.py --help`.
 You can also read the source of `launcher.py` (it's well-commented) to see what exactly it's doing.

 ## Teardown
 Similarly to the launcher script, there's a teardown script.
 This teardown script will ensure that the game is terminated after the stream ends.
 This is only relevant for Sunshine, since Nvidia Gamestream doesn't provide an ability to run scripts after the stream ends.
-This script will check if any steam game is running after the stream ends.
-If there is, it will kill any child processes of Steam.
+It does this by killing all non-official child processes of Steam.
 Advanced users: read source of `teardown.py` for more details.

 ## Settings Sync
 Included is also a settings synchronization script.
 This script will allow you to make settings changes in your games specifically for each stream resolution.
 These settings will only apply when streaming to that same stream resolution.
 The script has two modes: load and save.